 Northern Michigan Apple Picking

 Apple Picking season begins around early September and lasts approximately eight weeks.
 Our orchard was plated with pick your own apples in mind.
 A short walk out of the fruit stand takes you into the orchard where apple picking is easy and fun for the whole family.
 You Pick Apple Information

 We Ship Michigan Apples

-We ship the very best of our harvest every year to customers across the country, beginning in September.
+We ship the very best of our harvest every year to customers across the country with the exception of California, from September thru December.
 To learn more about our apple shipping, please visit our King Orchards online store.